kimyeongjong/Bilevel-Optimization/README.md

 - `NSAMPLES`, `LABEL_IDX`, `BOUND`, `BICS_ITERS`, `FCBIO_T`, `EPS`, `SEED`, `DATA_DIR`, `RESULTS_DIR`
 - `PARALLEL=1` to run BiCS and FCBiO concurrently after baselines

+## Domains and Baselines

+- Domain selection affects both the algorithm projections and the exact baselines (g⋆, f⋆):
+  - `--domain box`: `(w,b)` constrained to the hypercube `[-bound, bound]^{d+1}`.
+  - `--domain ball`: `(w,b)` constrained to the L2-ball of radius `bound` via a quadratic constraint.
+- `baselines.json` stores the domain used to compute g⋆ and f⋆.
+When loading existing baselines with a different `--domain`, a warning is shown; re-run `--only-baselines` to regenerate for the current domain.
+- Gurobi note: `--domain ball` uses a quadratic constraint (QCQP).
+Ensure your Gurobi installation/license supports QCP.

 ## Notes